ancheetah/github-user-search/README.md

 This app uses a Gatsby plugin for Github to get Octocat data with GraphQL at build time.
 For client-side requests in the search bar, a fetch to the Github REST API "users" endpoint is used.

 React Bootstrap and Emotion CSS are used to quickly style responsive components.

-### What I learned

-Gatsby was not the best framework for this project since the Github community user database is very large and too much to pre-render at build time.
-This also makes it difficult to work with dynamic Gatsby images.
-A dynamic Next.js app would have been a better choice.

 ### Useful resources